sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/singleAudio.md

 Apply the effect on audio.

+Performs a Linear Convolution on current audio buffer with effect impulse response and achieve a reverb effect.

 The `effect` method accepts the `identifier` of effect as single argument and that should be the valid as well as loaded before.

 ```js